BW PolyureaProtective CoatingsContact

 Which wall details need special attention before coating?

-Window frame edges, pipe penetrations, exterior corners, wall-to-roof transitions, facade junctions, hairline cracks and weak plaster areas should be checked and treated according to project detail requirements.
+Window frame edges, pipe penetrations, exterior corners, wall-to-roof transitions, facade junctions, hairline cracks, old coating transitions and weak plaster areas should be checked and treated according to project detail requirements.

 What is the expected service life of this wall coating system?